beans123121/data-analytics-portfolio/README.md

 ## Overview
 This project analyzes aircraft maintenance materials to identify usage patterns and material wastage.
 The objective is to support improved inventory planning, reduce inefficiencies, and enhance operational decision-making in aircraft maintenance processes.

+## Projects Included

+### 1. Commonly Used Materials Analysis
+Identifies the most frequently used aircraft materials based on total quantity issued.

+### 2. Material Wastage Analysis
+Analyzes materials with the highest wastage to identify inefficiencies in inventory usage.

+### 3. Material Credit Back Analysis
+Identifies materials returned to the warehouse due to over-issuance or unused stock.

 ---

 ## Data Source & Extraction Process